-If you need to make a change to your OSAP application after you have submitted it for processing, you will need to put your change in writing (be sure to sign and date your letter and include your student number) and upload it to the Ministry's website or mail, fax or drop your changes off to the Student Awards & Financial Aid Office.
+If you need to make a change to your OSAP application after you have submitted it for processing, put your change in writing, sign and date your letter and include your student number, and upload it to the Ministry's website; or mail, fax or drop your changes off to the Student Awards & Financial Aid Office.
 You can also use one of our OSAP forms from our OSAP Processing Forms page to submit your changes.

 The University of Windsor will work with the Ministry to confirm your enrolment electronically.

 The Confirmation of Enrolment process will commence at the end of August for any student who has a completed OSAP assessment by mid-August (including all supporting documents required) and who is fully registered in their OSAP assessed course load.
 For example, if you applied for OSAP for 100% of a full course load and you are only in 60%, we will not be able to confirm your enrolment until you are registered in at least 80% or full-time.

 We will continue to confirm enrolments daily as OSAP applications and assessments process throughout the year.

 Please visit the 'Why has my OSAP account not been confirmed?' page to determine possible reasons why your enrolment would not be confirmed.
 If none of the reasons apply, please contact the Student Awards & Financial Aid Office if you have not yet received the Confirmation of Enrolment email.